Cooking Intensive

 Fours Choice Class Season Overview

 Morning Enrichments Block and Choice Classes meet Monday, Tuesday and Thursday for an hour.
-Full Day Fours select one Choice Class from Block B. Half Day Four/Fives and Nearly Fours do not select a Block B Choice Class.
+Full Day Fours select one Choice Class from Block B. Half Day Fours do not select a Block B Choice Class.

 Block A: